An expat guide to living in Tokyo Japan

 It is very convenient and also not too expensive.
 The price depends on the distance, but you roughly pay 200 Yen wherever you want to go within Tokyo.

 Taxes are way cheaper than in Europe.
 It goes for the consumption tax (8%) but also for social security and income tax (20-30%).

 4. How to deal with difficulties when living in Japan?

-I had visited Japan before for a short period of time, living with a host family.
-I also heard a lot of stories from other people who had studied in Japan before me.
+I had visited Japan before for a short period, living with a host family.
+I also heard many stories from other people who had studied in Japan before me.

 5. Discrimination in Japan: Being a foreigner in Japan